The Alvernia Advantage

 Master's degrees are awarded in business administration, clinical counseling, education, leadership, nursing, occupational therapy, and social work.
 Alvernia offers a seven-year Doctor of Physical Therapy (DPT) program, as well as Doctor of Philosophy in Leadership and Doctor of Nursing Practice (DNP) programs.

-Alvernia University ranks in the top 100 among 2020 Best Regional Universities in the North by U.S. News & World Report, from the more than 1,500 colleges and universities in the northeast region of the U.S.
+Alvernia University ranks in the top 100 among 2021 Best Regional Universities in the North by U.S. News & World Report, and we're recognized as a College of Distinction for our commitment to engaged, experiential education.

 Alvernia has a longstanding commitment to helping students develop their innate talents, discover their passions and lead successful lives with deep meaning and purpose.
 Through experiential learning, students graduate well prepared for success in the workplace.